StoglRobotics/ros_team_workspace/docs/docker/nvidia_docker/setup_nvidia_support.rst

 """"""""""""""
 Before we can install the NVIDIA Container Toolkit we have to install the nvidia drivers for our platform and install docker.

+**NOTE**: Check the end of the file for some tips about throubleshoting.

 Nvidia drivers
 ----------------
 Make sure you have the NVIDIA drivers for your Linux distribution installed.
 This can either be done by using your package manager or you can download the ``.run`` installers from `NVIDIA Driver Downloads <https://www.nvidia.com/Download/index.aspx?lang=en-us>`_.